-Yesterday evening (Monday 24 April) the All-Party Parliamentary Rowing Group welcomed Parkside Community College Cambridge to the Palace of Westminster.
+Yesterday evening (Monday 24 April) the All-Party Parliamentary Group for Rowing welcomed Parkside Community College Cambridge to the Palace of Westminster.

 The Group, which comprises Members of both Houses of Parliament and all major political parties, as well as organisational and individual associate members, has the singular remit to support the sport of rowing.